jeanbez/forge/README.md

 rank 9: client
 ```

 One `.stat` file will be generated for each I/O forwarding server containing the number of open, read, write, and close operations handled by that server.
 Furthermore, it also presents the total write and read size.
+Notice that this is only enabled if the emulator was built using `STATISTICS=ON`.

 ```
 forwarder: 0